 Leaves also have pretty markings with deep, reddish-brown tips against a gray-blue background.

-This plant has a compact growth habit and does well with consistent, filtered light.
+This plant has a compact growth habit and does well with consistent, filtered indirect light.

 Rotate it in and out of a lower light setting at three-month intervals without harming the plant.

 Cotyledon tomentosa is also known as Bear Paws because it has lovely, fuzzy leaves.